Blog

 • Accompanied by work samples, transcripts, exam and module results, or references

 Digital certificates are used to represent formal qualifications.
 We see organizations and educational institutions use digital certificates as records of completion, to represent membership, to award new competencies, as completion credentials at the end of a learning pathway, and training certifications.
 Any credential that would have traditionally been awarded as a paper or PDF certificate can be issued as a modern digital certificate.
 While they are considered the evolution of paper certificates, digital certificates don’t eliminate the ability for physical copies.
-By creating scannable QR codes and including them in the design, digital certificates allow for printing and hard-copy verification.
+Through the inclusion of scannable QR-codes in the design, digital certificates allow for printing and hard-copy verification.

 An example of a digital certificate with a scannable qr-code